-1 1 Model

-1.1 Terms 2

-1.1.1 Equational theory 2

-1.1.2 Rewrite rules 3

-1.1.3 Renaming 4

-1.2 Processes Ses 5

-1.2.1 Internal reduction 6

-1.2.2 Labelled transitions 7

-2 Verifying secrecy for bounded executions 10

-2.1 ng deduction 11

-2.2 lic execution

-2.3 Solving deducibility constraint systems 14

-3 Veri fying se ecrecy for unbounded executions 16

-4 Equivalences

-4.1 equivalence 17

-4.2 May te sting 18

-4.3 quivalence

-4.4 ational equivalence and bisimulation

-4.5 Conclu ding remarks 22

-5 Verifying equivalences

-6 5 Advanced topics

-We present in section 1 a formal model for representing security protocols, and illustrate how it can be used, e.g. to model secrecy.
-Secrecy verification is developped in more detail in sections 2 and 3 respectively for bounded and unbounded executions: in the former case we obtain a decidability result by using deducibility constraints; in the latter we describe the semi-decision procedure behind Proverif, using a Horn-clause abstraction of protocols.
-We go back to the semantics of our processes in section 4 to define and study various behavioral equivalences, and show how they are useful to model more advanced security properties such as strong secrecy, anonymity, unlinkability, etc. Section 5 is dedicated to the automated verification of equivalences.
-We will conclude in section 6 with yet undetermined advanced topics.

 1 Model

+1.1 Terms 3

+1.1.1 Equational theory 4

+1.1.2 Rewrite rules 4

+1.1.3 Renaming 5

+1.2 Processes 6

+1.2.1 Internal reduction 7

+1.2.2 Labelled transitions • 8

+2 Veri fying secrecy for bounded executions 12

+2.1 Deciding deduction 12

+2.2 Symbolic execution 13

+2.3 Solving deducibility constraint systems • 16

+3 Veri fying secrecy for unbounded executions 18

+4 Equ ivalences 19

+4.1 Static equivalence 19

+4.2 May testing 20

+4.3 Trace equivalence 21

+4.4 Observational equivalence and bisimulation • 23

+4.5 Concluding remarks • 25

+5 Con nputational security 26

+We present in chapter 1 a symbolic model of security protocols, and illustrate how it can be used, e.g. to model secrecy.
+Secrecy verification is developped in more detail in chapters 2 and 3 respectively for bounded and unbounded executions: in the former case we obtain a decidability result by using deducibility constraints; in the latter we describe the semi-decision procedure that Proverif uses in the unbounded case, using a Horn-clause abstraction of protocols.
+We go back to the semantics of our processes in chapter 4 to define and study various behavioral equivalences, and show how they are useful to model more advanced security properties : strong secrecy, anonymity, unlinkability, etc. We will only briefly describe how equivalences may be verified, in particular in Proverif.
+Finally, chapter 5 introduces a much more recent approach which allows to use symbolic techniques to obtain security proofs in the computational model.

+Model